ChromeDevTools/devtools-frontend/extensions/cxx_debugging/README.md

 - `DevTools_CXX_Debugging.stage1` that contains some native binaries required for the second build stage.
 - `DevTools_CXX_Debugging.stage2` that contains the built extension.

-The bootstrap tool tries to autodetect `gomacc` to speed up the build.
-If `gomacc` is not detected, you can specify it with `-goma`.

 To get an overview of all available build options, run `./tools/bootstrap.py -help`.

 ## Run the extension